-Whale watching season on the Gold Coast runs from May to September and you can catch these incredible Humpbacks in their natural environment aboard Spirit of Gold Coast who have over 20 years experience and plenty more whaley good facts and up to 30% off with their coupon here.
+Whale watching season on the Gold Coast runs from June to October and you can catch these incredible Humpbacks in their natural environment aboard Spirit of Gold Coast who have over 20 years experience, plenty more whaley good facts and up to 30% off with their coupon here.

 FIND THEM: Leaves from Mariners Cove Marina (next to the helicopter pad), Seaworld Drive, Main Beach seven days a week with tours departing at 9.30am.